-- the debtor is not acting in good faith and with due diligence; - the debtor is not likely to make a viable proposal or one acceptable to the creditors within the period of time to do so; or - if the creditors generally would be materially prejudiced by the continuation of the stay of proceedings.
+the debtor is not acting in good faith and with due diligence;

+- the debtor is not likely to make a viable proposal or one acceptable to the creditors; or - if the creditors generally would be materially prejudiced by the continuation of the stay of proceedings.

-If no proposal is filed, or the time to file expires or is terminated, there is an automatic assignment into bankruptcy.
+If no proposal is filed, or the time to file expires or is terminated, the debtor is automatically assigned into bankruptcy.

-If a proposal is filed, arrangements are made by a trustee to have the creditors consider and vote on the proposal.
+If a proposal is filed, the trustee arranges for the creditors to consider and vote on the proposal.
 This normally occurs within 21 days from when the proposal is filed.
 To succeed, proposals require a double majority (two-thirds of the creditors voting in terms of value and a majority of creditors in number).

 Creditors may be divided into classes based on a "commonality of interests" test that is often determined by the nature of the debt, the existence of any security and the remedies available.
-Usually the debtor will propose the classes.
+Usually, the debtor will propose the classes.
 Unsecured creditors normally vote as a single class.
 Once creditors have accepted a proposal, the court must approve it and then the proposal is binding on the debtor and on all classes of creditors.

-(d) Under the CCAA
+(c) Under the CCAA

-CCAA proceedings are commenced by an initial court application by the debtor, but are not automatically granted.
-The court has broad discretion to grant protection under the CCAA.
-The "initial" order by the court will give the company a 10 day stay of proceedings that is limited to relief that is reasonably necessary for the continued operations of the debtor in the ordinary course of business for no longer than the initial 10-day stay period.
+CCAA proceedings are commenced by an initial court application by the debtor and the court has broad discretion to grant or decline protection under the CCAA.
+The "initial" order by the court will give the debtor a 10-day stay of proceedings that is limited to relief that is reasonably necessary for the continued operations of the debtor in the ordinary course of business for no longer than the initial 10-day stay period.
 The court typically extends the stay of proceedings upon a further comeback hearing brought by the debtor, often resulting in a stay period spanning many months.
 There is no time limit on how long the stay of proceedings can be extended, so long as the extension is not prejudicial to the creditors as a whole.
 During the stay of proceedings, the debtor normally continues operations while it attempts to restructure.